jcomicrelief/text_RPG/README.md

 Limitations: setting (work VS home), programs (Codecademy Labs & Notepad++ VS PyCharm), time (if you don't have time, you MAKE time), personal understanding of language

-Pondering Issue: How to implement doors?
-Through the Room class?
-Or create a Door class?
-Work "door status" into the Container class?
+Pondering Issue: Properly dealing with errors and exceptions to avoid breaks.

 Status: WIP

 Date Started: 5/3/3016

-Days: 14
+Days: 15